 - Bake the cannabis for up to 40 minutes, stirring it every 10 minutes to ensure even toasting.

 - After the cannabis has turned a medium brown color and is dried, remove the baking sheet from the oven and give the cannabis time to cool.
-When handled, it should be crumbly.
+When handled, the plant material should be crumbly.

 - Use a food processor to pulse the cannabis until it becomes coarsely ground.